Step 1: Take the Risk Quiz

 3 to 8 points: Lower risk for prediabetes

 You don't have common prediabetes risk factors at this time.
-You do not need to continue to Step 2.
-You can help keep your risk for prediabetes low by:
+You cannot continue to Step 2, but you can help keep your risk for prediabetes low by:

 - Maintaining a healthy weight,